mtlynch/mtlynch.io/content/retrospectives/2020/01/index.md

 | Enterprise Plan Earnings | $0.00         | $3883.70      | <font color="green">+$3883.70 (+inf%)</font>      |
 | **Total Earnings**       | **$65.33**    | **$3935.94**  | **<font color="green">+$3870.61 (+5925%)</font>** |

-This was a huge month for Zestful, as a fast-moving startup contacted me saying that Zestful was exactly what they wanted.
+This was a huge month for Zestful.
+A fast-moving startup told me that Zestful was exactly what they needed.
 We hopped on a call that same day, they tested it out using the standard plan, and then purchased an enterprise plan two days later.
 It was Zestful's biggest sale, and it more than doubled my total business revenue for the year.
 They've been satisfied with the service so far, so I hope they continue working with Zestful on a recurring basis.

 Last month, I [got all excited](/retrospectives/2019/12/#rewriting-the-zestful-website-out-of-spite) because I thought that rewriting the Zestful website as a static site would improve its SEO, but my Google Search Console suggests that it had negligible impact: